GIM Framework · Plain-Language Methodology for Pastors

 Normalize

-Each indicator is converted to a consistent scale so that different units — percentages, rates, dollar amounts — can be combined fairly.
+Each indicator is converted to a consistent scale so different units — percentages, rates, dollar amounts — can be combined fairly.

 02